 כֹּה אָמַר ה’, זָכַרְתִּי לָךְ חֶסֶד נְעוּרַיִךְ, אַהֲבַת כְּלוּלֹתָיִךְ–לֶכְתֵּךְ אַחֲרַי בַּמִּדְבָּר, בְּאֶרֶץ לֹא זְרוּעָה – So says Hashem, “I remember the kindness of your youth; the love of your commitment.
 You followed me into the desert, into a barren land…” (Jeremiah 2:2)

-The model for this is Avraham.
-Avraham was the first to put himself out there, long before God spoke to him.
+The model for this is Avraham, the first to put himself out there, long before God spoke to him.
 His entire life was about exerting himself to reach out to others.
-God only spoke to him later on in his life.

 Avraham wasn’t born special.
 God’s call was always out there, and others heard it – there was Shem, Ever, Methuselah.
 But Avraham was the first to take the initiative and try to make his world a better place.

-Maybe that’s what לך־לך means – a better world looks different to every generation.
-But the duty and commitment are the same.
+Maybe that’s what לך־לך means – a better world looks different to every generation, but our duty, and the commitment it requires remain the same.